srobotta/moodle-report_ldapaccounts/README.md

 items, both having an email field.
 In this setting the query might contain additional conditions e.g. `(objectClass=person)` to select the person items only.

+## Privacy

+In general the LDAP report just fetches data from the LDAP server and lists data in the report that are already in the Moodle database.
+However, there are two exceptions.

+- If the user selects to download the report as a CSV file, the data gets stored in a file that is located in the Moodle data directory.
+The file remains there until it's removed from an external job or manually by the Admin (see below).
+- For debug reasons logging can be enabled.
+This logs the entire communication between Moodle and the LDAP server.
+The logs are stored in the database of Moodle and in case of the LDAP response may contain personal information from the LDAP entries that are not yet in Moodle and also will not be processed any further.
+By default, the reports page fetches the email field only.
+The response contains the `mail` field and the `dn` field only.
+On the command line the query may look more complex and may contain additional data that would be in this case in the log as well.

 ## Report page

 The report page can be called using the path `/report/ldapaccounts/`.
 You also get to